waker-he/cs-learning-notes/coursework-review/eecs370/370review.md

 1. Assembling: convert assembly code into object files
 2. Linking: link object files into an executable
+    - enables separate compilation, unchanged files need not be recompiled
+    - adjusts relative offset when combining object files
+    - resolves declared but undefined global entities (variables and functions)
-3. Loading: place an executable into memory, allowing the processor to run the program
+3. Loading: place an executable into memory, asks the os to shedule it as a new process